AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

     * query-groups
     * query-users
     * view-users
-4. Configure a custom Client Scope named "camunda-rest-api" [to include the expected audience claim in delivered tokens](https://github.com/camunda/camunda-bpm-identity-keycloak/tree/master/examples/sso-kubernetes#optional-security-for-the-camunda-rest-api)
+4. Configure a custom Client Scope named `camunda-rest-api` [to include the expected audience claim in delivered tokens](https://github.com/camunda/camunda-bpm-identity-keycloak/tree/master/examples/sso-kubernetes#optional-security-for-the-camunda-rest-api)
     * Add a mapper with type `Audience` and configure the required audience `camunda-rest-api`
     * Assign the created Client Scope to our existing Camunda-Identity-Service used for authentication